 When I first left school, I worked for an insurance company as a clerk in the New Business Department.
 We processed new proposals submitted by the life insurance agents.

 To learn more, I studied the sales techniques they were taught.
 New agents learnt a kind of sales formula, 100/10/2.
 Contacting 100 people will get you 10 appointments, resulting in 2 sales.

 Does this work?
 Of course not.
 There are too many variables.
 The most obvious is filtering or targeting the initial list.

-While this formula clearly would not work, keeping statistics and refining your list would increase the probability of sale occurring.
+While this formula clearly would not work, keeping statistics and refining your list would increase the probability of sales occurring.

 Top sales professionals within their chosen fields would be able to answer questions such as: